alesimula/10K/README.md

 Technical
 ===

-10K currently runs on Forge build 6.4.0.394 and Minecraft version 1.4.5.
+10K was last built on Forge build 6.4.1.435 and Minecraft version 1.4.5.
 Code contribution (technical only, please) is always welcome.

 Feel free to fork and send a pull request if it fixes an error/syntax issue/poor coding/whatever I may have done.